bvanheu/stratatools/README.md

 ### bin/stratasys

 This binary is used to crypt/decrypt a binary.
+Note that the file must be in binary form and note in hex representation.
+You may hack the file 'bin/dump_binary.py' in order to make the conversion.
+The final file should be 512 bytes.

 	$ ./bin/stratasys --help
 	-e or -d: encrypt or decrypt